 COLORADO SMOKE OUTLOOK:

-**IF VISIBILITY IS LESS THAN 5 MILES IN SMOKE IN YOUR NEIGHBORHOOD, SMOKE HAS REACHED LEVELS THAT ARE UNHEALTHY.
-If smoke is thick or becomes thick in your neighborhood you may want to remain indoors.
+Public health recommendations for areas affected by smoke: If smoke is thick or becomes thick in your neighborhood you may want to remain indoors.
 This is especially true for those with heart disease, respiratory illnesses, the very young, and the elderly.
+Fine particulates may reach the Unhealthy category where smoke is heavy.
 Consider limiting outdoor activity when moderate to heavy smoke is present.
+People with heart or lung disease, older adults, and children should avoid prolonged or heavy exertion; everyone else should reduce prolonged or heavy exertion.
 Consider relocating temporarily if smoke is present indoors and is making you ill.
+IF VISIBILITY IS LESS THAN 5 MILES IN SMOKE IN YOUR NEIGHBORHOOD, SMOKE HAS REACHED LEVELS THAT ARE UNHEALTHY.

 ACTION DAYS: An Action Day for fine particulate matter (particulates), carbon monoxide, ozone or other pollutants indicates that either current air quality is unhealthy or conditions are expected to worsen later in the day or on the next day.
 Action Days for air pollutants generally indicate that air quality will be in either the Unhealthy or Unhealthy-for-Sensitive-Groups categories according to the Air Quality Index.
 Action Days trigger voluntary pollution prevention measures, which may vary by season, and public health recommendations.